1** Updated March 8, 2021

 Please allow 7–10 business days for most standard test results from large reference labs like Quest and LabCorp to be run and returned to our office.
 Some specialized testing such as testing performed by Genova Diagnostics, and other 3rd party labs may take up to four weeks.

 At IPM we are working hard to keep our office environment clean and disinfected throughout the day and our staff are trained in proper cleaning and disinfecting procedures.

 Currently we are screening all patients over the phone before they come into our office.
 Patients who exhibit specific symptoms or have a fever will be asked to consult with the doctor by telephone instead of in-office.
 We are implementing this temporary rule to protect the health and safety of our patients and staff.

 - All patients and staff who enter the building will also have their temperature taken at reception daily.

-Face masks are available at reception for patients who would like to use them in the office and do not have their own.
+Face masks are available at reception for patients who do not have their own masks.

 - Additional hand sanitizers have been added throughout IPM, including touch-less automatic units on each floor.